Schlaefer/shimabo/README.md

 Your markdown pages.
 Extension `md`.
 You need `index.md` for the homepage.
 A page `mypage.md` has the url `#/mypage`.

-Start with a little medata header:
+Start with a little metadata header:

     layout: default
     title: Page Title